Maryland Highway Safety Office

 GIS is a versatile and highly adaptive technology that can be applied to virtually any field.
 From history to biology, from medicine to criminology, GIS makes data come to life, and we can help you find ways to make GIS work for you.

 Washington College’s Crime Mapping and Analysis Program (CMAP) were awarded two grants from the Maryland Highway Safety Office (MHSO) to provide impaired driving analysis and traffic records improvement.
-To support both of these efforts, teams of professional staff and students were created to tackle both programs.
-Collaboration with law enforcement, government agencies, and other universities has been the key to providing the level of support required for these grants.
+To support both of these efforts, teams of professional staff and students were assembled to carry out each initiative.
+Collaboration with law enforcement, government agencies, and other universities has been essential for providing the level of support required for these grants.

 Impaired Driving Analysis

-Washington College was awarded a grant to work with MHSO and the Maryland State Police (MSP) to provide data and analysis to support MSP’s newly created DUI detachment.
-The mission of the DUI detachment is to reduce impaired driving in the Baltimore and D.C. metropolitan areas of Maryland.
-To support this effort, analyst at Washington College are using multiple data sources to develop a linear risk terrain model, to help identify road segments that should be targeted for saturation patrols in order to reduce DUI incidents.
+Washington College was awarded a grant to work with MHSO and the Maryland State Police (MSP) to provide data and analysis to support MSP’s newly created DUI detachment unit, SPIDRE Team.
+The mission of the SPIDRE Team is to reduce impaired driving in the Baltimore and D.C. metropolitan areas of Maryland.
+To support this effort, analysts at Washington College are utilizing multiple data sources in order to develop a linear risk terrain model; the goal of this model is to help identify road segments that should be targeted for saturation patrols in order to reduce DUI incidents.

 Traffic Records Improvement

-Washington College was awarded a grant to provide support staff to the Maryland Highway Safety Office (MHSO) to improve accessibility to traffic safety data and to improve statewide traffic safety data completeness and accuracy.
-The program focuses on three main objectives: provide MHSO with maps of crash data and citation data for use in program planning and evaluation by MHSO and their partners; provide training to traffic safety professionals on use of GIS analytical tools; and increase the completeness and accuracy of statewide crash data as well as improve accuracy of citation data.
-This project will improve the accuracy, completeness, and accessibility of traffic safety data that Maryland needs to identify priorities for national, state and local highway and traffic safety programs.
+Washington College was awarded a grant to provide support to the Maryland Highway Safety Office (MHSO) to improve accessibility of traffic safety data and to improve statewide traffic safety data completeness and accuracy.
+The program focuses on three main objectives: provide MHSO with maps of crash data and citation data for use in program planning and evaluation by MHSO and their partners; provide training to traffic safety professionals on the use of GIS analytical tools; and increase the completeness and accuracy of crash data as well as improve accuracy of citation data.
+Accessibility will be achieved not only through hard copy maps, the online map, and training, but through presentations at meetings and webinars.

-The team at Washington College has been working closely with Baltimore City to improve and complete the location information of crashes in the city.
+Washington College has been working closely with Baltimore City to improve and complete the location information of crashes in the city.
 Baltimore City does not use SHA’s roadway inventory, so the best way to locate their crashes is to provide an x/y location.
 Once these crashes are collected and updated, Washington College will work with SHA to update the statewide crash file with these completed crash records.
-Washington College has also been working closely with Prince George’s County Police Department and Anne Arundel County Police Department to improve the accuracy of their ETIX citation database by finding x/y locations for those citations with missing spatial coordinates.
-Updating both crash and citation locations is necessary to provide mapping for law enforcement agencies to use when planning targeted enforcement operations.
+Most law enforcement agencies do not have access to all of the data used for this project (crashes, citations, etc.), or the analysts to download, update, correct, and map/analyze the data, which is essential in developing mapping or analysis products.
+Washington College is able to coordinate all of the data collection, storage, and distribution of datasets needed for law enforcement to make data driven decisions on determining locations for patrols.